German forward Pauline Bremer signed for City on a two-year deal in August 2017.

 She was introduced to Germany’s first team set-up as a teenager, making her debut as a substitute on her 18th birthday, replacing Celia Sasic against Slovenia in a World Cup qualifier.
 Her first start for the senior squad heralded a hat-trick against Hungary.

-The striker has gone on to notch 15 caps and hopes that by developing with City, she will earn a regular starting place for her country.
+The striker hopes to earn a regular starting place for her country.

 Bremer bagged her first City goal in a hard-fought 3-2 victory at Everton with a brave header but sadly suffered a deep fracture in her right leg in the same game.